bitmovin/analytics-grafana-datasource/bitmovin-analytics-datasource/README.md

 | Ad Analytics | If checked, the datasource is switched to query ads data |

 Optionally add your `Tenant Org Id` which you can also get from the [bitmovin dashboard](https://dashboard.bitmovin.com).

+### Add example dashboard

+See the [example_dashboard.json](example_dashboard.json) for a demo.
+Configure the datasource with your Api Key and select a license key in each panel.

 ## Time Series Graph